mrbane10/transformersfromscratch/README.md

 # English to Urdu Transformer from Scratch

-A complete implementation of the Transformer architecture from scratch using PyTorch for English-to-Urdu neural machine translation.
+A complete implementation of the Transformer architecture from scratch using PyTorch for English to Urdu neural machine translation.
 This project demonstrates a full end-to-end implementation including model architecture, training pipeline, evaluation metrics, and inference capabilities.

 ## 🎯 Project Overview